REVISED WORK PROGRAM - Community Active Participation (CAP)

-Every adult resident is expected to participate in the maintenance, both physical and social, of our community.
+Every adult resident is expected to participate in the maintenance, both physical and social, of our community (see below our community decision on requirements).
 As a cohousing community, we share many resources that need to be maintained.

 We meet together often and require volunteer work from residents to keep our community smoothly functioning and a pleasant place to live.
 Working together can be difficult, rewarding and fun; it also gives us a sense of pride and shared ownership in the place we have created together.